 After many years train traveling around Spain, I’ve never seen a member of Renfe’s staff verifying the size or weight of any piece of luggage, no matter how heavy or bulky this looked.
 However, there is no baggage check-in option, so when a train is fully loaded with passengers, luggage storage space can become scarce.

 Moreover, boarding a long distance train at any train station is a lot like going through security at an airport.
-Luggage will be x-rayed so you are expected to load it on the conveyer belt.
+Luggage will be x-rayed so you are expected to load it on the conveyor belt.

 It has occurred to me seeing passengers coming straight from the airport with huge suitcases not having room inside the train to store them.
 Although I’ve never seeing it myself, the conductor could force you to leave the train for security reasons.